AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 This experiment runs on PsychoPy 2023, using Python version 3.8.

 ## Subjective Similarity Judgment Task
 The subjective similarity judgment task is a similarity task where subjects rank candidate faces based on how similar they are to a target face.
-This task's purpose is to generate the subject's subjective similarity matrix for each face pair, where similarity is measured as a floating point number between 0 and 1.
-This similarity measure is correlated against the subject's performance in the Near Threshold Discrimination Task described above for the same face pairs, which points to the metacognitive link between subjective perception and face distinguishability.
+The aim is to estimate the subjective dissimilarity value for each face pair, where dissimilarity is measured as a floating point number between 0 and 1.

-The subject's similarity space is represented by a 2-dimensional matrix embedding, which we generate by passing an actual similarity distance matrix to scikit-learn's [multidimensional scaling](https://scikit-learn.org/stable/modules/manifold.html#multidimensional-scaling) (MDS) `fit_transform` algorithm.
-The initial similarity matrix is based on burn-in trials where the candidate faces, also known as the *body*, are selected at random, and the user's responses are used to seed said matrix.
+The subject's dissimilarity space is represented by a 5-dimensional embedding, which we generate by passing a dissimilarity matrix to scikit-learn's [multidimensional scaling](https://scikit-learn.org/stable/modules/manifold.html#multidimensional-scaling) (MDS) `fit_transform` algorithm.
+The initial dissimilarity matrix is estimated based on the responses the subject provides in burn-in trials where the candidate faces, also known as the *body*, are selected at random.
 Outside of burn-in trials, the body is chosen by using a combination of algorithms based off of, and partially sourced from, **‌Active Ordinal Querying for Tuplewise Similarity Learning** (Canal, 2019).
-Specifically, the output embedding from the MDS of the actual distance matrix are passed to a body selector, which selects candidates that will maximize information gained from the subjects' ranking of the selected candidates.
+The output embedding from the MDS is passed to a body selector, which selects candidates that will maximize information gained at a given trial with a certain target face.
 For more information on the body selector algorithm, refer to Canal 2019.

 ### Code motion
-1. Burn-in iterations, where candidates are chosen at random, are used to seed the initial similarity matrix.
+1. Burn-in iterations, where candidates are chosen at random, are used to seed the initial dissimilarity matrix.
 2. An initial MDS is run on the output of the burn-in iterations.
-This initial MDS uses non metric MDS to account for the large number of missing values from the burn-in.
+This initial MDS uses non metric MDS to account for the large number of missing values (i.e., the pairs with no ranking responses).
 3. For each iteration:
 	1. For each face in the dataset:
-		1. Run the body selector where this face is the candidate face.
+		1. Run the body selector where this face is the target face.
-		2. Show the results on the screen and have the subject rank the candidate faces.
+		2. Show the target face and candidate faces chosen by the body selector and have the subject rank the candidate faces.
-	2. Generate a new dissimilarity matrix based on the subject's rankings this round (one ranking set for each face).
+	2. Generate a new dissimilarity matrix based on all the rankings data collected to this point
 	3. Run metric MDS `fit_transform` on the new dissimilarity matrix, using the embedding output of the previous MDS as the seed.
-We use metric for all non burn-in iterations because it maintains the actual pairwise distance of the subject's rankings, there are fewer zeros as a result of the burn-in iterations, and we can use the previous MDS as the seed.
-Furthermore, in our own testing, metric MDS produced better results, i.e. embedding matrices with higher correlation to randomly generated test matrices when compared to non metric MDS.
+We use metric for all non burn-in iterations because it preserves the actual pairwise dissimilarity distance.
+Also, there are fewer zeros as a result of the burn-in iterations, and we can use the previous MDS as the seed.
 4. Find all remaining face pairs in the dissimilarity matrix which have no data associated with them, and run backfill trials to fill in missing data using the process described in (3).
-5. Save the dissimilarity matrix and the embedding from the experiment for later use.
+5. Save the dissimilarity matrix and the embeddings from the experiment for later use.

-### Similarity matrix formula
+### dissimilarity matrix formula
-Our raw similarity matrix uses a simple formula which tracks each *x, y* face pair.
-The number of times *x* and *y* were compared, where either *x* or *y* was the target face, and the other face was chosen as first or second closest, is stored as the denominator.
-The number of times the other face was chosen as first place *only* is stored as the numerator.
-This ratio is the similarity value.
+Each trial is segmented into sets of three, consisting of the target face and a combination of two of the candidate faces.
+Within each set, the face that ranked lower is marked as the odd face.
+Subsequently, the dissimilarity value between a given pair *x* and *y* is calculated as follows.
+The instances that *x* and *y* were compared, where either of them was the target face, are selected.
+The ratio of instances where one of them was the odd face is calculated as the dissimilarity value.
+Two non-tested sets with obvious outcomes when one of the faces repeats is also considered in this calculation.
+This fundamentally involves adding 2 to both the numerator and the denominator when calculating the ratio.
+It is noteworthy that in the code, we first calculated the similarity value (i.e., the ratio where none of the faces was marked as the odd face) and then calculated the dissimilarity value by subtracting one from the similarity value.

+### Logging
+**“Add the logging info please”**
+### PsychoPy
+This experiment runs on PsychoPy 2023, using Python version 3.8.

+## Collected data
+This folder contains the data collected from the “subjective similarity judgment” task and the “near-threshold discrimination task”

+## Analysis code
+This folder contains the MATLAB codes for visualizing and analyzing the data.
+**VisualizeTheStaircasesInTheDiscriminationTask.m**   This code visualizes all the interleaved staircases ran on a subject in a single plot with subplots showcasing each pair’s staircase.
+**VisualizeTheSubjectiveSimilarityData**  This code prints the dissimilarity matrix (derived from the embeddings), and also visualizes it in a 2D-space by applying a 2D metric-MDS.
+The 2D space is rotated so that the first face (face01) is always located in x<0, y=0 coordinate.
+**MainAnalysis**  This code applies all the analysis described in our paper and makes the plots shown in our pilot result figures.

+## Prepare Faces and Morphs
+We used the Basal Face Model (BFM) in our study to generate the faces.
+Our code is based off of the BFM model shared here https://faces.dmi.unibas.ch/bfm/index.php?nav=1-2&id=downloads by Prof. Dr. T. Vetter.
+**Generate_Faces_And_Morphs**  The first part of the code generates 30 faces semi-randomly from the BFM space as described in our paper.
+The second part of the code generates 1000 equally spaced morphs between any selected two faces from the 30 faces inside the “faces” folder (the faces used in our study).
+The two faces are selected by **Face1_ID** and **Face2_ID** variables in the code.